glm-tools/pyglmnet/README.md

 ### To contribute

 We welcome any pull requests.
 You can run
-`nosetests tests` before for making pull request to ensure that the changes work.
+`nosetests tests` before for making pull requests to ensure that the changes work.

 ### Author